 H.C.
-Kuhr Reservoir: Assess the effects of low water levels and adjust stocking as necessary.
-Continue with annual plants of 3,000 fingerling Arlee rainbow trout.
+Kuhr Reservoir: Continue with annual plants of 3,000 fingerling Arlee rainbow trout.
 Continue to monitor the survival and growth of rainbow trout annually at the fixed gill-net site established in 2005.
 Continue to monitor the white sucker population.

 Blaine County Ponds: Continue with stocking rates as described above.
-Monitor ponds every three years to assess survival and growth of stocked fish.
+Monitor ponds every two to three years to assess survival and growth of stocked fish.
+Attempt to establish riparian fencing around some of the ponds to prevent over grazing of shoreline vegetation to improve the fisheries.
 Also, start a more aggressive public education program alerting the public to the problems associated with the use of live bait.
-Assess the effects of the 2007 summer kill at North Faber and Floyd Flynn Reservoirs.

-Phillips County Ponds: Continue with stocking rates as described in the five year stocking plan which was adjusted in 2006.
-Monitor ponds every three years to assess survival and growth of stocked fish.
-Also, attempt to establish fencing along some of the ponds to prevent over grazing of shoreline vegetation to improve the fisheries.
-Monitor Sentinel and Current to assess the effects of the summer kill.
+Phillips County Ponds: Monitor ponds every two to three years to assess survival and growth of stocked fish.
+Attempt to establish riparian fencing around some of the ponds to prevent over grazing of shoreline vegetation to improve the fisheries.
+Look into establishing alternative forage/sport fishing opportunities in ponds containing only largemouth bass with the introduction of bluegill and black crappie.